hrbrmstr/freebase/README.md

 ## Description

-The ‘tidyverse’ is awesome, but can take a bit compile on systems where there are no pre-built binary packages.
+The ‘tidyverse’ is awesome, but can take a bit to compile on systems where there are no pre-built binary packages.
 Methods are provided which use the facilities of the ‘usethis’ package to snap-in base versions of useful ‘tidyverse’ functions that are mostly equivalent (some are more complete than others).
 The base R counterpart functions will likely be slower than the ‘tidyverse’ equivalents but using them will decrease